yochaigal/cairn/wip/2e/dungeon-seeds.md

 - Establish a theme
   - Find inspiration
-  - Use real examples
+  - Use examples from real life
 - Create the map
   - Do it however you can do it
-  - Be ready to change it
+  - Be ready to change it - a lot
 - Stock the rooms
+  - [we'll get there]
 - Good Keying
   - Put everything in maps (dimension, exits)
   - Numbering